 How effective is water-soluble CBD?

 Compared to other forms of CBD, the water-soluble types are incredibly effective.
 They have high bioavailability, which means that CBD can be quickly and easily absorbed into the bloodstream.
 This means less of the product is wasted and you can feel its full benefits.

 Evidence shows that water-soluble CBD works faster than CBD oil, thanks to its increased compatibility with the human body.
 When you use water-soluble CBD, therefore, you experience its positive effects in a shorter period of time.

 How much water soluble CBD should I use?

 Everyone’s physiological makeup is different, so the amount of water-soluble CBD required to produce the same effect may vary from person to person.
 There is no way to know your ideal dosage until you experiment with what works for you.

-If you are taking CBDactive+, we recommend starting with about 1-2 drops once or twice a day, unless the product packaging specifically advises otherwise.
+If you are taking CBDactive+, we recommend starting with about 1-2 pumps once or twice a day.
 From there, you can gradually increase the dose to achieve the desired effect.